MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

   >[!NOTE]
   > The Latest Recovery Point will always display the latest disk recovery point available for the backup item.

-- Click the 'backup item' to view more details such as latest, oldest and total number of recovery points for disk and cloud, if online protection is enabled.
+- Click the *backup item* to view more details such as latest, oldest and total number of recovery points for disk and cloud, if online protection is enabled.

   ![Backup item details](./media/monitor-dpm/back-up-items-details.png)